02.16.2025

 Ketamine therapy represents one of the most significant advances in psychiatric treatment in decades.
 For patients who have exhausted traditional options, it offers genuine hope for recovery and return to meaningful life.

-As an emergency medicine physician who has witnessed the devastating effects of untreated depression, I'm committed to providing safe, effective ketamine therapy under proper medical supervision.
-Every patient deserves the opportunity to experience life without the burden of treatment-resistant depression.
+As an emergency medicine physician who has witnessed the devastating effects of untreated depression, I'm committed to providing safe, effective ketamine therapy Tucson under proper medical supervision.
+Every patient deserves the opportunity to experience life without the burden of treatment resistant depression.

 Your Recovery Journey Starts Here